 In addition to these tools, you may need a rubber mallet or block of wood to tap the crank puller tool with, as well as a torque wrench to ensure you’re tightening everything up to the recommended specifications.
 It’s also a good idea to have a clean, well-lit workspace to make things easier on yourself.
 With all the necessary tools and equipment at the ready, you’ll be well-prepared to tackle any crank removal job that comes your way.

-Read Also: What is a Through Axle Mountain Bike?
-A Comprehensive Guide
+Read Also: How to Measure a Mountain Bike Frame: A Comprehensive Guide

 Identifying the Proper Crank Removal Process for Your Mountain Bike Type